 The Complainant must file any Complaint alleging discrimination, harassment, or retaliation in employment within 180 days of the date of the alleged discriminatory, harassing, or retaliatory conduct, except that this period shall be extended by no more than 90 days following the expiration of the 180 days if the Complainant first obtained knowledge of the facts of the alleged violation after the expiration of the 180 days.

-If the Complaint does not meet the requirements set forth above, the Vice Chancellor Human Resources or designee will promptly contact the Complainant and specify the defect.
-If the Complainant is unable to fix the defect in the Complaint, the Vice Chancellor of Human Resources or designee shall consider the allegations contained in the Complaint and determine the appropriate course of action.
-This may include efforts to informally resolve the matter or a fact-finding investigation.
+If the Complaint does not meet the requirements set forth above, the Vice Chancellor Human Resources or designee will notify the Complainant within 14 days that the complaint does not contain allegations of unlawful discrimination that are sufficient under this procedure to trigger an investigation.
+The Vice Chancellor of Human Resources or designee will specify why the complaint is defective.

+If the defect is based on the Complainant's failure to state sufficient facts to support a claim of unlawful discrimination, the Vice Chancellor of Human Resources or designee shall offer the Complainant an opportunity to proffer additional facts to support his/her/their claims through an intake interview, which shall be scheduled as soon as reasonably convenient for the Complainant and Vice Chancellor of Human Resources or designee.
+If, after the intake interview, the Vice Chancellor of Human Resources or designee determines that the Complainant has still not stated sufficient facts to support a claim of unlawful discrimination, the Vice Chancellor of Human Resources or designee shall provide the Complainant with a written determination explaining the basis for dismissing the complaint within 14 days of the intake interview.
+The Vice Chancellor of Human Resources or designee must also notify the Complainant of his/her/their right to appeal this determination directly to the Chancellor of the California Community Colleges within 30 days from the date of the notice of dismissal.

 Oversight of Complaint Procedure